The Frank O'Connor

 lay quietly forgotten until rediscovered by modern sports divers.

-The rediscovery of the Frank O'Connor
+After intensive searching over the years, the rediscovery of the Frank O'Connor

 was reported to the Wisconsin Historical Society in the fall of 1990.
 Its proximity to shore and moderate depth make the site accessible to sport divers and looters.
 Because of its archeological value and its vulnerability to thievery, the Frank O'Connor